-There are around 1,300 species of catfish inhabiting the waters of Brazil’s Amazon, from an inch long to 6 foot monsters weighing 400 lbs or better, some smooth skinned and others with heavily armor plated sides.
+There are around 1,300 species of catfish inhabiting the waters of Brazil’s Amazon, from an inch long to 6 foot monsters weighing 300 lbs or better, some smooth skinned and others with heavily armor plated sides.
+Catfish are available on some black water tributaries we fish but unavailable on others.
 Sport fishermen usually target 3 species the most common of which is the Red Tail weighing 100 lbs or better.
-Also available are a couple of species of Sorubim (the catfish with racing stripes seldom weighing 100 lbs) and the Piraiba or Giant Catfish going over 400 lbs!
+Also available are a couple of species of Sorubim (the catfish with racing stripes seldom weighing 100 lbs) and the Piraiba or Giant Catfish going over 300 lbs!
 These 3 species of Catfish provide an alternative game for the Peacock Bass fisherman using live or cut bait in the evenings.
 It can seem comical when you go out in the evening to catfish and your guide puts a slice of watermelon, a chicken head or a chunk of Piranha on a 10/0 circle hook and drops it into the depths of a black water Amazon river.
 Many weird thoughts go through your head and when the reel begins to click, you pick up your rod and ask yourself if you really want to set the hook on whatever is on the other end of your line?

 Pirarara/Red Tail Catfish